slovb/summer18/targets.md

 Unsure if it is the correct terminology, but I like the idea of instead of storing state in the database I store the events that generate the state and thus state is found by applying all events.
 Unsure if I am able to incorporate this into the project.

 ### Progress

+* This is skipped due to missing a day.
+I might do this after the main project.